scicloj/noj/README.md

 ## Noj notebooks for Jupyter

 Noj provides a kernel for [Jupyter](https://jupyter.org) as downloadable Java `.jar` file.
+The kernel supports most but not all data visualization kinds.
 We also would like to mention the ongoing efforts to support [Colab](https://github.com/qubit55/clojupyter_colab_setup), the hosted Jupyter service.
 However, to start with the mature local version, you

 ### Run a 'Hello world'